Studies indicate that we tend to eat healthier meals at home than in restaurants, but today’s busy schedules lead many families to eat away from home.

 Utilize Smaller Portions

-Dining out with children can be one of the biggest tests of healthful eating at restaurants.
-Experts suggest you should order soups, appetizers and salads to give children a healthier alternative to items found on the kids’ menu.
+Experts suggest ordering soups, appetizers and salads to give children a healthier alternative to items found on the kids’ menu.
 And some restaurants even offer small or half-portions of many appetizers, entrees and desserts as other options.
 Some establishments may not advertise the availability of smaller portions, so be sure to ask.
 If they don’t, you can take half your meal home and save it for the next day.

 Small Changes, Big Effect